 The company proposes an increase in ASL from 33 years to 35 years, and a change in net salvage from -40 percent to -45 percent.
-Staff believes both of these changes are reasonable given the company's experience.
+Both of these changes are reasonable given the company's experience, and we therefore approve them.